DataBora/elusion/README.md

 ```
 ---
 # SharePoint
-### You can load EXCEL, CSV, JSON and PARQUET files
+### You can load single EXCEL, CSV, JSON and PARQUET files OR All files from a Folder into Single DataFrame
 ### To connect to SharePoint you need AzureCLI installed and to be logged in
 1. Install Azure CLI
 Download and install Azure CLI from: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli